-The latest scientific evidence and literature was reviewed resulting in clinically relevant, up to date and comprehensive diagnostic cardiology gene panels.
+The latest scientific evidence and literature was reviewed resulting in clinically relevant, up-to-date and comprehensive diagnostic cardiology gene panels.
 For example, Blueprint Genetics is one of the first clinical laboratories to offer full analysis of the FHOD3 gene.

-Additionally, the AQP1 and SOX17 genes have been included to the Pulmonary Artery Hypertension (PAH) panel.
+Additionally, the AQP1 and SOX17 genes have been included in the Pulmonary Artery Hypertension (PAH) panel.
 Despite being relatively new, the evidence supporting the association of these genes with their respective diseases has been promising.
-Significant changes were also made to the Aorta panel; 11 new genes were added, including LOX, MYLK, and PRKG1, all of which have been suggested to have a definite or strong association to Heritable Thoracic Aortic Aneurysms and Dissections2.
+Significant changes were also made to the Aorta panel; 11 new genes were added, including LOX, MYLK, and PRKG1, all of which have been suggested to have a definite or strong association to Heritable Thoracic Aortic Aneurysms and Dissections.2

 A tailored, cautious interpretation approach is taken when variants are identified in ‘early evidence’ genes, as to minimize the reporting of irrelevant variants of uncertain significance (VUS).